DefGuard/docs/admin-and-features/wireguard/executing-custom-gateway-commands.md

 # Executing custom gateway commands

-defguard gateway has ability to execute custom commands before and after the WireGuard tunnel us up or down.
+Defguard gateway has ability to execute custom commands before and after the WireGuard tunnel us up or down.

 {% hint style="warning" %}
 If you want to run a shell script, you should pass it's path to your shell, for example: